FAQ to MagicBand+ at Disney World

 However, I’m often told that I’m “not very observant.”

-Will there be pre-arrival purchase options for on-site resort guests?
+Is there a pre-arrival purchase options for on-site resort guests?

 Will pre-arrival MagicBand+ orders be shipped to us at home?